-October 31, 2017 will mark the 500th anniversary of Martin Luther unintentionally sparking the Protestant Reformation by nailing 95 theses to the castle church door in Wittenberg, Germany.
-Not only did this movement revolutionize the church, it also dramatically changed the culture and the history of western civilization in areas such as government, education, the family, etc.
+October 31, 2017 marked the 500th anniversary of Martin Luther unintentionally sparking the Protestant Reformation by nailing 95 theses to the castle church door in Wittenberg, Germany.
+The results of that movement are many and we continue to benefit from them today.

 302 Bullis Ave.

 Members of the Association of Free Lutheran Congregations